Luka Modrić: 2024–25: Captaincy, records, and departure

 On 17 July 2024, Modrić extended his contract until 2025 and became captain of the team following the departure of Nacho.
 A month later, on 14 August, he achieved his fifth Super Cup trophy following a 2–0 victory over Atalanta, becoming the lone most decorated player in the club's history with 27 titles.
 On 19 October, he became the oldest player to feature in a competitive match for Real Madrid in a 2–1 away victory over Celta Vigo, aged 39 years and 40 days, surpassing previous record of Puskás in 1966.
 Later that year, on 18 December, Modrić clinched his record-extending 28th title with the club following a 3–0 victory over Pachuca in the FIFA Intercontinental Cup final.

 On 3 January 2025, Modrić scored his first goal of the 2024–25 season during a 2–1 away victory over Valencia, in which he became the oldest player to score for Real Madrid in all competitions, aged 39 years and 116 days, surpassing Ferenc Puskás's record set in 1966.
-Additionally, he made his 561st appearance for the club, joining the top ten on Real Madrid's all-time appearances list, equaling the records of both Pirri and Míchel.
-On 23 February, Modrić was named Man of the Match and scored a half-volley goal from 25 meters during a 2–0 away win over Girona.
+Additionally, he made his 561st appearance for the club, joining the top ten on Real Madrid's all-time appearances list, equalling the records of both Pirri and Míchel.
+On 23 February, Modrić was named Man of the Match and from a corner kick he scored a half-volley goal from 25 meters during a 2–0 away win over Girona.

-Although Modrić played in almost 60 games (mostly as a regular substitute), and recorded more minutes, goals and assists than in the previous season, still showing top-tier quality and importance to the club's midfield, it was announced on 22 May 2025 that Modrić would leave Real Madrid after 13 years at the club, following the 2025 FIFA Club World Cup in the United States.
+Although Modrić played in almost 60 games and recorded more minutes, goals and assists than in the previous season, still showing top-tier quality and importance to the club's midfield, it was announced on 22 May 2025 that Modrić would leave Real Madrid after 13 years at the club, following the 2025 FIFA Club World Cup in the United States.
 He played his last home game with the club at the Santiago Bernabéu on 24 May against Real Sociedad, receiving club's tribute, and both teams' players guard of honour before the end of the game, due to his legacy.
 Guillem Balagué described it as the "end of an era" in the club's history.
 At the FIFA Club World Cup, Modrić played in all six of Real Madrid's matches as the club progressed to the semi-finals, where they were knocked out after losing 4–0 to Paris Saint-Germain.